 • Remove the steak from the marinade and add to the skillet.
 Cook for 3-4 minutes.

 • While the steak is cooking, place the rice noodles in the boiling water and boil for 3 minutes.
-(Refer to package directions & cook longer if instructed.)
+(Refer to package directions and cook longer if instructed.)

-• Drain the noodles after 3 minutes and add to the skillet with the peanut sauce.
+• Drain the noodles after 3 minutes and add to the skillet with the beef.
+Add the peanut sauce.

 • Top with diced green onions, chopped cilantro and peanuts.